 CyberGhost is a well-known VPN which has been around for years.
 It is based in Romania, outside of the '14-eyes'.

 Unlike some VPN providers, with CyberGhost you can pick the specific server you want, not just a country.
 So if you particularly want one on the East- rather than the West Coast of the USA, you can.

 The Windows app also has an ‘Unblock Streaming’ section with a list of services: pick one and it will suggest the best server to use.
 These include Netflix, but be warned that – as with all other VPN services – Netflix is hot on blocking VPN servers so it may or may not work from one week to the next.

-CyberGhost isn’t the cheapest but offers 2200 servers worldwide and lets you connect up to seven devices at the same time.
+CyberGhost isn’t the cheapest but offers more than 2,700 servers worldwide and lets you connect up to seven devices at the same time.
 It also gives you extras such as Home Wi-Fi protection which protects you against malicious websites, blocks ads and tries to use HTTPS connections wherever possible.

 App Protection is the service’s kill switch and allows you to specify which apps should be terminated if the connection ever drops.

 The best current deal is a three year plan which works out at £1.90 / US$2.50 per month.